 7. Decorate the Workplace

-Team building for employee engagement has a myriad of benefits.
+These team building ideas have a myriad of benefits.
 It will push all members to achieve a common goal, foster personal growth, develop a sense of community and strengthen working relationships.
 Happy and satisfied employees also equal a lower turnover rate, which will lead to higher productivity.

 Written by Jess Lin.